-This publication is available free of charge from https://www.nccoe.nist.gov/projects/building-blocks/supply-chain-assurance
+This publication is available free of charge from https://doi.org/10.6028/NIST.SP.1800-34

-1 DISCLAIMER
+DISCLAIMER

-- 2 Certain commercial entities, equipment, products, or materials may be identified by name or company - 3 logo or other insignia in order to acknowledge their participation in this collaboration or to describe an - 4 experimental procedure or concept adequately.
-Such identification is not intended to imply special - 5 status or relationship with NIST or recommendation or endorsement by NIST or NCCoE; neither is it - 6 intended to imply that the entities, equipment, products, or materials are necessarily the best available - 7 for the purpose. - 8 National Institute of Standards and Technology Special Publication 1800-34B, Natl.
+Certain commercial entities, equipment, products, or materials may be identified by name or company logo or other insignia in order to acknowledge their participation in this collaboration or to describe an experimental procedure or concept adequately.
+Such identification is not intended to imply special status or relationship with NIST or recommendation or endorsement by NIST or NCCOE; neither is it intended to imply that the entities, equipment, products, or materials are necessarily the best available for the purpose.

+National Institute of Standards and Technology Special Publication 1800-34B, Natl.
 Inst.
 Stand.
-Technol. - 9 Spec.
+Technol.
+Spec.
 Publ.
-1800-34B, 72 pages, (June 2022), CODEN: NSPUE2
+1800-34B, 72 pages, (December 2022), CODEN: NSPUE2

-10 FEEDBACK
+FEEDBACK

-- 11 You can improve this guide by contributing feedback.
-As you review and adopt this solution for your - 12 own organization, we ask you and your colleagues to share your experience and advice with us. - 13 Comments on this publication may be submitted to: supplychain-nccoe@nist.gov. - Public comment period: June 23, 2022 through July 25, 2022 - 15 As a private-public partnership, we are always seeking feedback on our practice guides.
-We are - 16 particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
-If you - 17 have implemented the reference design, or have questions about applying it in your environment, - please email us at supplychain-nccoe@nist.gov. - 19 All comments are subject to release under the Freedom of Information Act.
+As a private-public partnership, we are always seeking feedback on our practice guides.
+We are particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
+If you have implemented the reference design, or have questions about applying it in your environment, please email us at supplychain-nccoe@nist.gov.

+All comments are subject to release under the Freedom of Information Act.
-20 National Cybersecurity Center of Excellence

-21 National Institute of Standards and Technology

-22 100 Bureau Drive
+National Cybersecurity Center of Excellence National Institute of Standards and Technology 100 Bureau Drive Mailstop 2002 Gaithersburg, MD 20899 Email: nccoe@nist.gov

-23 Mailstop 2002

-24 Gaithersburg, MD 20899

-25 Email: nccoe@nist.gov